devdanzin/cpython_fusil_report/cpython_report.md

 - Fuzzing time: > 25.000 hours (sum of all instances)
 - Fuzzing sessions: > 1.000.000
 - Hits: > 50.000
-- Issues filled: 52 (X valid, Y closed, Z open)
+- Issues filled: 52 (X valid, 43 closed, 9 open)
-- Resulting PRs: XX (Y open, Z closed)
+- Resulting PRs: 98 (Y open, Z closed)

 The 52 issues filled correspond roughly to 30% of all the crashes (issues with "type-crash" label) and 2% of all issues (including features requests, bugs and invalid issues) reported in the CPython issue tracker during the period covered by this report.
+The 52 reported issues led to a significant amount of corrective activity, with a total of 98 pull requests (PRs) being created to address them.

+Analysis of the 43 closed issues for which data was available indicates that the median time to close an issue was 5 days, with an average of approximately 20 days.
+This relatively quick turnaround for many issues highlights the CPython development community's responsiveness to reported defects

 Hits and new issues don't seem to appear at a steady pace.
-Apparently, there are long periods of no or nearly no new findings, followed by rapid accumulation of new results when new features are added to fusil, or when new CPython versions and/or configurations are added to the fuzzing pool.
+Apparently, there are long periods of no or nearly no new findinxgs, followed by rapid accumulation of new results when new features are added to fusil, or when new CPython versions and/or configurations are added to the fuzzing pool.
 Repeated hits usually stop being found when the underlying issue